hangovergames/assetgen-assets/README.md

 Have a cool spec you want to share?

 1. Fork the repo, create a new folder (e.g. `space-shooter/`).
-2. Commit your `instructions.md`, the generated images and a small README noting the API cost.
+2. Commit your `Assetgenfile`, the generated images and a small README noting the API cost.
 3. Open a pull request 🚀